graphqlcrud/spec/docs/concepts.md

 ## Input types

 GraphQL CRUD defines common input type categories that can be used in various CRUD methods to define operations.
-For example Create operation will use specific input type that do not require object ID.
+For example Create operation will use specific input type that does not require object ID.

 ## Capabilities